recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 application-link: "https://form.typeform.com/to/QDzTSAPB"
 ---

-## Call for Proposals

 The National Recording Preservation Foundation (NRPF) is pleased to invite proposals for its 2025 preservation grants program.
-NRPF preservation grants support basic preservation activities for unique and at-risk audio collections.
+This cycle of NRPF preservation grants will support basic preservation activities for unique and at-risk audio collections.
-Grants awarded under this call are intended to support the fundamental actions needed to care for audio collections - including inventory, assessment, storage, and digitization - or to increase capacity of collection stewards to care for and preserve audio materials.
+Grants awarded under this call are intended to support basic preservation actions needed to care for audio collections - including inventory, assessment, storage, and digitization - or to increase capacity of collection stewards to care for and preserve audio materials.
+Applicant organizations should own collections that will be preserved with the support of these grants.

 NRPF grants are available to non-profit archives, libraries, museums, universities and other entities engaged in the preservation of audio materials of cultural or historical importance.
-Applying organizations should be located within the United States and its territories.
+Applicant organizations should be located within the United States, its territories, and sovereign states and nations associated with or within the United States.
-Collections preserved with these grants should be owned by the applicant organization.

 Applications may be submitted via online form at any time before {{ page.deadline | date: "%B %e, %Y" }}.
 See below for the link to the form.